 “God helps those who help themselves.”

 “God will never give you more than you can handle.”

 Neither of those famous phrases people attribute to the Bible is actually in the Bible!
 The first quote has been popular since Benjamin Franklin used it in his Poor Man's Almanack in 1736, though the quote is older than that.
 The second one has been changed from its original language about temptation, to refer to life and trials in general.
 (See 1 Corinthians 10:13 for the true verse.)

 They both sound good on a surface read, but a deeper look shows self-sufficiency apart from God.
 Can you see how both of these “scriptures” could lead people to believe things about God's nature that are just not true?
 It is important for us to READ and KNOW scripture for ourselves so that we can recognize when something that is being taught as truth, is actually just opinion.

-Reading Jane Austen taught me that my knowledge of the Regency world makes a huge difference in understanding what is happening in Austen's books.
+Knowledge of the Regency world makes a huge difference in understanding what is happening in Austen's books

 If you were to try to modernize Mansfield Park you'd run into an even bigger hurdle.
 While marrying your first cousin was perfectly acceptable in 1818, it is against the law in 2018.
 Reading Mansfield Park in a modern setting turns a beautiful love story into something disgusting.
 It would distort the whole story.